garslo/crisp-mini-wrangler/README.md

 The set of transformations is orchestrated by the `Transformer` class found in `transformations/transfomer.py`.
 I'm not completely happy with the `transform_row()` method as it creates a dummy `new_row` filled with `None`s.
-These `Nones` tend to pop up in annoying spots.
+These `Nones` tend to pop up in annoying spots and we end up holding more data in-hand than required.
 In a real project I would like to tidy this up.

 ## Running and Collecting